 The award citation reads: “The Yoram J. Kaufman Award for broad influence in atmospheric science through exceptional creativity, inspiration of younger scientists, mentoring, international collaborations, and unselfish cooperation in research.”
 The Kaufman Award consists of a certificate, $1,000, and dinner at the Section Banquet at the Fall Meeting, where the award will be presented.
 When the award is presented to a scientist from outside the U.S., it will consist in addition of a travel grant of $500 specifically to attend the AGU meeting at which it is presented.

-Nominations are accepted annually by the deadline: 15 April 2021.
+Nominations are accepted annually by the deadline: 15 April 2022.
 To be eligible, the candidate must be a member of the AGU, and be at least ten years past the award of the Ph.D. (or equivalent).
-When preparing nominations for 2013, the nomination package must consist of five items, each no longer than 2 pages in length:
+The nomination package must consist of:

-- Three letters of recommendation, at least one from a collaborator of the nominee from a different nation.
+- Two letters of recommendation, at least one from a collaborator of the nominee from a different nation (2 page maximum)

 The nomination and supporting letters should clearly state how the nominated individual has exhibited the qualities noted in the citation.
 Nominations must be submitted online via the AGU website by April 15.